openkim/kliff/docs/source/modules/loss.rst

 ==========================
 KLIFF provides a number of residual functions readily to be plugged into ``Loss`` and let the wheel spin.
-For example, the :func:`~kliff.loss.energy_forces_residual` that construct the residual using energy and forces is defined as (in a nutshell):
+For example, the :func:`~kliff.loss.energy_forces_residual` that constructs the residual using energy and forces is defined as (in a nutshell):

 .. code-block:: python